decorative

 CCOPS laws have been adopted in 26 jurisdictions from coast to coast.

-Benefits of Community Control over Police Surveillance
+Benefits of Community Control Over Police Surveillance

 Your Rights Against Surveillance